ljy-002/ljy-002/README.md

 If you want to cooperate with me on a project, or recommend some software or source code to me, please email me at suvgli@dingtalk.com.

-I would like to chat with you, and you can add me as a friend at some of my accounts:

-WeChat Number: bclwxh321

-Dingtalk Number: suvgli

 You can also watch some of my videos on [BiliBili - BCL](https://space.bilibili.com/1543403511).
 Like you, I often post some videos about programming/information technology

 Thank you for reading this passage!